 Fecal coliform is a measurement of the amount of enteric bacteria from warm-blooded animals present in a watercourse.
 Although fecal coliform measurements do not directly quantify disease-causing organisms, they serve as an indicator of the possible presence of such bacteria.

-Samples for fecal coliform measurements are taken at each site during each visit and submitted to the Skagit County Health Department Water Lab (2003-2008) or Edge Analytical (2009-2011) for analysis by the Most Probable Number method.
+Samples for fecal coliform measurements are taken at each site during each visit and submitted to the Skagit County Health Department Water Lab (2003-2008) or Edge Analytical (2009-2012) for analysis by the Most Probable Number method.

-Fecal coliform measurements for the 2011 water year, in colony-forming units per 100 ml (cfu), are summarized in Table 7.
-Eight-year results are summarized in Table 9.
+Fecal coliform measurements for the 2012 water year, in "most probable number" (mpn) per 100 ml, are summarized in Table 7.
+Seven-year results are summarized in Table 9.
 State standards for fecal coliform are based on the geometric mean of the samples as well as the percent of the samples that exceed given criteria.
-For most of the watercourses in the Skagit County Monitoring Program (sites 3-20, 28-29, 31-46, 48), fecal coliform is not to exceed a geometric mean of 100 cfu, with no more than 10% of the measurements exceeding 200 cfu.
-For the upriver sites (sites 21-25, 30), the standard is a geometric mean of 50 cfu, with no more than 10% of the measurements exceeding 100 cfu.
-For the marine site (site 47), a more stringent standard of 14 cfu with no more than 10% exceeding 41 cfu is enforced to protect shellfish beds.
+For most of the watercourses in the Skagit County Monitoring Program (sites 3-20, 28-29, 31-46, 48), fecal coliform is not to exceed a geometric mean of 100 mpn, with no more than 10% of the measurements exceeding 200 mpn.
+For the upriver sites (sites 21-25, 30), the standard is a geometric mean of 50 mpn, with no more than 10% of the measurements exceeding 100 mpn.
+For the marine site (site 47), a more stringent standard of 14 mpn with no more than 10% exceeding 41 mpn is enforced to protect shellfish beds.
 Table 8 gives the geometric mean fecal coliform at each site for the last seven years of the study.
 All Skagit River sites (sites 29, 30, 45, and 46) and Swinomish Channel (site 47) met the state standard for fecal coliform for all seven years of this project.
 Most other watercourses in the Skagit County Monitoring Program did not meet the standard at some point during the study.
-For the 2011 water year, 17 sites met the standard based on ambient sampling for the entire water year, one more site than the previous year.
-However, storm sampling at several sites in the Samish Basin indicated that many sites meeting the standard based on ambient sampling do not meet the standard during rain events.
+For the 2012 water year, 12 sites met the standard based on ambient sampling for the entire water year, which is less than the 17 sites meeting the standard for 2011.
+Storm sampling in the Samish Basin continues to show excessive fecal coliform during rain events.

 The 2008 water year was marked by several incidents of high fecal coliform counts at County monitoring stations in the Samish Bay Watershed.
 Each incident was triggered by moderate to heavy rainfall.
 These high counts resulted in at least four closures of the Samish Bay shellfish beds to commercial harvest.
 Three of these closures were voluntary, where the Washington State Office of Shellfish and Water Protection contacted growers and asked them to hold off harvesting until river levels declined or further sampling indicated fecal coliform levels had dropped.
-The fourth incident resulted in a mandatory closure of Samish Bay in response to a sample count of 17,000 colony-forming units/100 mL from the Samish River at Thomas Road on April 29, 2008.
+The fourth incident resulted in a mandatory closure of Samish Bay in response to a sample count of 17,000 mpn units/100 mL from the Samish River at Thomas Road on April 29, 2008.

 The 2009, 2010, and 2011 water years saw continued high fecal coliform counts in the Samish River and elsewhere in the Samish Bay Watershed, and many additional closures of shellfish beds.
 County and Storm Team volunteer monitoring continued to document the relationship between high rainfall events and excess fecal coliform.
 This continuing situation prompted the Washington State Department of Ecology to initiate the Clean Samish Initiative, a partnership of over 20 Federal, State, and County governmental organizations as well as shellfish industry and non-profit groups.
 This effort is aimed at making immediate improvements in the Samish Bay Watershed fecal coliform situation.
+Although state standard exceedances and shellfish bed closures continued during 2012, average fecal coliform counts and loading of bacteria to Samish Bay have declined.